-The QBE Shootout is held each year in mid-December, traditionally held in the off-season, this is now final event of the year before the PGA Tour’s winter break in the current wrap around calendar.
+The QBE Shootout was held each year between 1989 and 2022 traditionally in mid-December during the off-season, and was latterly the final event of the year before the PGA Tour’s winter break in their previous wrap around calendar.

-Unlike the 72-hole stroke play format of most tournaments, the QBE Shootout is a team event comprising of 12 pairs competing across three days and 52 holes.
+Unlike the 72-hole stroke play format of most tournaments, the QBE Shootout was a team event comprising of 12 pairs competing across three days and 52 holes.

-The host of this event is co-founder Greg Norman, who established this contest in 1989.
-Initially held at the Sherwood Country Club in California, the QBE Shootout spent one year at the Doral in Florida before settling at Tiburon Golf Club, also in Florida, from 2001 to the present day.
+The host of this event was co-founder Greg Norman, who established this contest in 1989.
+Initially held at the Sherwood Country Club in California, the QBE Shootout spent one year at the Doral in Florida before settling at Tiburón Golf Club, also in Florida, from 2001 to 2022.

-Tiburon’s Gold Course where this is played was designed by Norman himself, with Tiburon the Spanish translation of shark, the two-time Open Champion’s nickname.
+Tiburón’s Gold Course where this was played was designed by Norman himself, with tiburón the Spanish translation of shark, the two-time Open Champion’s nickname.

 Quick Facts